SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/attackModels/maliciousQRCode.md

 # Malicious QR Code Attacks

-In this type of attacks, attackers encode malicious links that lead e.g. to phishing sites or to execute fraudulent code.
-These malicious QR codes can be printed on small stickers and pasted over already existing QR codes.
-Furthermore, attackers can modify selected modules from white to black and vice-versa in order to override the originally encoded content.
+In this type of attack, one of the strategies used by the attackers, after coding the malicious links, is to take them to phishing sites or execute fraudulent codes.
+In addition, in order to end this type of attack, the attackers often print the malicious QR codes on small stickers that are pasted on pre-existing QR codes.
+On the other hand, attackers often change selected modules from white to black and vice versa in order to replace the original encoded content.

 ## Definition